yangshutingg/dse3101/README.md

 # Benchmarking Economic Models with Shiny

 ## Introduction
 This Shiny application is designed for benchmarking different economic forecasting models with real-time data.
 Users can select start and end quarters, set forecast horizons, and choose between various economic model types such as AR, ADL, and more.
-The application then visualizes the forecasted economic indicators and compares the performance of the selected models.
+The application then visualizes the forecasted GDP growth rate and compares the performance of the selected models.

 ## Installation